SOLV-Code/RapidRicker/README.md

 **Important Notes:**

 * This package is under development.
 Functions may change rapidly and substantially.
 Do not use these if you are not part of the development team!
-* WARNING: The age comp diagnostics in the data check are not behaving properly.
+* WARNING: The age comp diagnostics in the data check were not behaving properly.
 See [this issue](https://github.com/SOLV-Code/RapidRicker/issues/61) for details, and [this wiki page] for context.
+Therefore, the corresponding steps have been commented out in the *checkSRData() fn, and the associated trigger values have been removed from the *flags_default* object.
 * SR model fits and biological benchmarks are simple deterministic fits based on ```lm(logRpS ~ S)```.
 These are intended solely as a rapid check for the sensitivity to different ways of subsetting the data.
 We envision this as a pre-screening step to plan out more formal model fitting and sensitivity testing (e.g. Bayesian models with time-varying productivity, hierarchical models with shared productivity estimates across stocks).

 For now *RapidRicker* includes 3 functions that work on data for a single stock: